-130. The growth of mixed, inclusive, resilient and sustainable communities will mean that our new communities will be safe and attractive places to live.
+132. The growth of mixed, inclusive, resilient and sustainable communities will mean that our new communities will be well integrated with our existing communities and will be safe and attractive places to live.
 People of all ages will have good access to services and facilities including schools, health care, shops, leisure and community facilities and libraries - which will in turn reduce the need to travel.
 This will also help create communities in which people can interact socially, be independent and have the opportunity for healthy and active lifestyles.
 New technologies will provide more ways of travelling and accessing services and our new communities will be designed to make active travel and public transport the easiest travel choices.